Pablo-source/Pipeline_of_functions/README.md

 source(here("R","03_plot.R"))
 hist

-3.2 Now adding the render() function below we can automate the cretion of the
+3.2 Now adding the render() function below we can automate the cretion of a Markdown report
 - rendered Rmarkdown report as HTML output
 - Generate an HTML report as final output of this "report.R" script Added line below to render this script in markdown.
 It is a new Markdown report combining above scripts